Emptiness as a Negation Phenomenon

 Features of Negation Phenomena

-When we have gone through the four-point analysis and we have come to the conclusion that this impossible “me” is not in either of the two possibilities of the dichotomy of existent phenomena, then we have to conclude that it is non-existent.
+When we have gone through the four-point analysis, and we have come to the conclusion that this impossible “me” is not in either of the two possibilities of the dichotomy of existent phenomena, then we have to conclude that it is nonexistent.
 Now, how do we focus on voidness (emptiness)?
-You have to focus on voidness; total absorption on voidness.
-And voidness is a negation phenomenon.
-So we have a conceptual cognition of what it is that we are refuting and then we preclude it, we exclude it – not that.
-Okay?
-Then we focus on the negation.
-So we have to understand negation phenomena; that’s rather complex.
-Let me introduce some features about negation phenomena.
+We have to focus on voidness, total absorption on voidness, and voidness is a negation phenomenon.
+We have a conceptual cognition of what it is that we are refuting and then we preclude it, we exclude it – “not that.”
+Then, we focus on the negation.
+Thus, we have to understand negation phenomena, and that’s rather complex.
+Let me introduce some features of negation phenomena.

-A negation phenomenon may be items with several properties or qualities or qualifications.
-In such cases the phenomena are classified as negations as a single unit encompassing the item and its properties.
+A negation phenomena may be items with several properties or qualities or qualifications.
+In such cases, the phenomena are classified as negations as a single unit encompassing the item and its properties.

 • “No garbage” – that’s a negation phenomenon.